Unaudited Half-Yearly Financial Report

 Datapath Group Limited

-In March 2023, the Company announced the notable exit of Datapath, a global leader in the provision of hardware and software solutions for multiscreen displays.
-The transaction generated proceeds of £5.0 million at completion with an additional £1.2 million payable over the next 24 months.
-When added to £5.4 million of cash returned to date, this implies a total cash-on-cash return of 11.6 times the original investment, equivalent to an IRR of 38% since the initial investment in 2007.
+In March 2023, the Company was pleased to announce the exit of Datapath, a global leader in the provision of hardware and software solutions for multiscreen displays.
+The transaction generated proceeds of £10.1 million at completion with an additional £2.3 million payable over the next 24 months.
+When added to £10.8 million of cash returned to date, this implies a total cash-on-cash return of 11.6 times the original investment of £2.0 million made in September 2007, equivalent to an IRR of 38%.

 Since the original investment, the Manager had supported Datapath through a period of material growth, with revenues growing from approximately £7 million to £25 million.
 Datapath has developed a market-leading hardware and software product suite for the delivery of multiscreen displays and video walls which are sold globally to a diverse customer base across a range of sectors.